-Mrs. Obama revealed several ways that fact forced her to have less than desireable conversations, "It was awkward to explain to people that before Sasha could come to little Julia's birthday party, the Secret Service would need to do a security sweep.
+Obama reveals several ways that fact forced her to have less-than-desirable conversations: "It was awkward to explain to people that before Sasha could come to little Julia's birthday party, the Secret Service would need to do a security sweep.
 It was awkward to require Social Security numbers from any parent or caregiver who was going to drive a kid over to our house to play.
 It was all awkward, but it was all necessary."

 There will be times when helping your customers be successful won't be convenient.
 But if you remain focused on your core objective, navigating through awkwardness and inconvenience as necessary will position your brand to be a thorough solution to support your customers in their journey to success.